ryanatkn/gro/contributing.md

 I guess is what I'm saying.
 I hope it's not free as in mattress... that's not the software I want to dump on the world.

-I'm definitely interested in discussing Gro.
+I'm always interested in discussing Gro, and I'd be happy to dicusss
 Open [issues](https://github.com/feltcoop/gro/issues)!